liftcode/lift-research/quantified-diet/README.md

-Lift Quantified Diet Project
+Coach.me Quantified Diet Project
 ============================

-Data and analysis projects from [@liftapp](https://lift.do).
+Data and analysis projects from [@coachdotme](https://coach.me).

 The Quantified Diet is a project started in 2014 to measure and compare the effectiveness of all popular diets.
 We're using an experimental design that includes control groups and randomized assignment, both attempts to remove bias from the results.